 You may unlock this video for FREE.
 Enter your email address for instant access.

 Manual handling refers to the movement or support of an item or objects a person handles by hand or by using bodily force.
 This applies to lifting, carrying, pulling, pushing, putting down and handling.
 There are regulations in place to help to reduce the risk of accidents and injuries at work and while the risk cannot be eliminated training can help to reduce the likelihood of an injury caused by the practice of poor manual handling techniques.

 Manual handling is not limited to workers on a factory floor.
 Injuries can also be sustained by individuals working in offices lifting small objects especially if they are reaching and twisting.

 In short manual handling affects every worker and every employer in some way.
 The Health and Safety Executive have found that poor manual handling techniques have attributed to more than 25% of all reported accidents, in some occupations this figure increases to over 50%.
-Over one third of injuries that resulted in over 3 days off work were as a result of poor manual handling techniques.
+Over one-third of injuries that resulted in over 3 days off work was as a result of poor manual handling techniques.